-The Teacher's Guide suggests different ways of exploiting the Student's Book depending on the level of your class.
-We very much hope you enjoy using English File fourth edition.
+The Teacher's Guide suggests different ways of exploiting the Student Book depending on the level of your class.
+We very much hope you enjoy using American English File third edition.

-What do Upper-intermediate students need?
+What do Level 4 students need?

-Upper-intermediate students rightly feel that they are now quite high-level learners of English, and are ready to 'push on' to become very proficient users of the language.
+Level 4 students rightly feel that they are now high-level learners of English, and are ready to "push on" to become very proficient users of the language.
 To achieve this they need motivating materials and challenging tasks.
 They need clear objectives to focus on taking their skills to a higher level, as well as dealing with more complex language input.
 Finally, they need classes to be as fun and dynamic as they were at lower levels: there is no reason why higher-level lessons should become dry and over-serious.
 Students still want to enjoy their English classes - role-plays, language games, challenges, and quizzes are still as valuable pedagogically as ever, and can often be exploited more effectively at this level.